Donor Profile

 Under the new Law on Cooperation for Sustainable Development Cooperation and Global Solidarity, Spain is expected to focus its development cooperation efforts on tackling inequality, poverty, and environmental crises as well as defending gender equality, human rights, and democracy.

-The Spanish government has outlined its strategic orientations for development in the Master Plan for Spanish Cooperation 2018-2021, which emphasizes Spain’s commitment to advancing the implementation of the 2030 Agenda for Sustainable Development.
-The next Master Plan for the 2022-2025 period is expected to be released in 2023.
+The Spanish government has outlined its strategic orientations for development in the Master Plan for Spanish Cooperation 2024-2027, which emphasizes Spain’s commitment to advancing the implementation of the 2030 Agenda for Sustainable Development.
+On occasion of the publication of the new Master Plan, the AECID leadership outlined three core priorities for Spain’s development policy: global health, gender equality, and climate change with a special focus on climate adaptation.

 Spain’s Foreign Action Strategy 2021-2024, approved in January 2021, prioritizes strengthening its external development cooperation.
 The strategy underlines key priority areas or ‘axes’ for Spain’s development cooperation efforts.
 This includes ‘vertical’ measures for: